Welcome to

 St Aidan’s National school is a two-teacher school nestling in the shadows of Benwiskin.
 The school was built in 1958 and officially opened on September 1st 1959 with Mary McGowan as Principal.
 A large extension was added on in 2009, to include two new classrooms and a new office, new toilets and resource rooms.

-St Aidan's National School, located on the North Sligo and Leitrim border, has educated local children for generations.
+St Aidan's National School, located on the North Sligo and Leitrim border, has educated local children for sixty five years.

 It is a happy and peaceful environment in which our children are nurtured and educated.
 We pride ourselves on "the happy and positive learning environment" with friendly, courteous pupils.